nrwl/nx/nx-dev/nx-dev/public/documentation/previous/node/tutorial/03-share-code.md

 # Node Nx Tutorial - Step 3: Share Code

-## Nx.dev Tutorial | Node | Step 3: Share Code

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MqqwOoKa-Ho" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Awesome!
 The application is working as expected!

-Next, let's work on refactoring a bit.
-What we're planning to do is move the `Todo` type to it's own library.
-This is important if we want to share the type between multiple applications, without having to duplicate the same type everywhere.
+Next, work on refactoring a bit.
+The next work to do is move the `Todo` type to it's own library.
+This is important when you want to share the type between multiple applications, without having to duplicate the same type everywhere.

 **Run the following generator to create a library:**